-Wales' Allen a doubt for Nations League games
+Wales call up Birmingham teenager James

 |Venue: King Baudouin Stadium, Brussels Date: Thursday, 22 September Kick-off: 19:45 BST

 |Coverage: Live on BBC Radio Wales, Radio Cymru, BBC Sport website and app, plus live text online.
-Highlights on BBC One Wales from 23:15 BST and later on demand.
+Highlights on BBC One Wales from 23:15 BST and later on demand

-Swansea City midfielder Joe Allen is a doubt for Wales' Nations League games against Belgium and Poland because of a hamstring injury.
+Wales have called up teenage Birmingham City midfielder Jordan James for their Nations League games against Belgium and Poland on 22 and 25 September after injury ruled out Joe Allen.

+Uncapped James, 18, has played for England Under-20s and was last week included in the Wales Under-21 squad.

+Swansea's Allen and Tottenham's Davies picked up the injuries with their clubs.

+Davies, 29, is expected to be out for around three weeks after suffering his injury in Spurs' Champions League defeat by Sporting Lisbon.

-Allen came off in the first half of Swansea's 3-0 Championship win over Hull City on Saturday.
+Allen came off in Swansea's 3-0 Championship win over Hull on Saturday.

-Wales face Belgium on Thursday, 22 September before hosting Poland three days later.
+Wales travel to Belgium on Thursday before hosting Poland three days later.

-"He says he doesn't feel it's a bad one," said Swansea head coach Russell Martin.

-"I think he has a good understanding of his body, and he is hopeful that he has just come off as more of a precaution because he felt something, rather than it being a serious injury.
+Spurs manager Antonio Conte has said Davies will not be available for Wales duty.

+"He had an injury in his knee in the game against Sporting Lisbon, and he played with this injury," Conte told Sky Sports.

 Allen, 32, missed the start of the season with a hamstring problem picked up on Wales duty in June.